Sustainable protein enrichment with faba bean | BeneoPro

 Many of them like vegetable-based proteins such as beans and pea.
 Some of them were very aware of the nutritional value of protein offered by beans.
 Let’s have a look at their insights.

-Faba bean protein range – composition and features
+Faba bean protein range – composition

 Ingredient name